daumie/blog/_posts/2016-06-29-basic-commands.md

 Here, `cat` just opens the file _myspeech.txt_ and prints the entire file to your screen, as fast as it can

+The `less` command when working on the command line allows you to view the contents of a file allowing you to navigate through a long file.
+You can use it directly on a file or in conjunction with the cat command where the cat command prints the file to screen and the `less` command controls how you view the contents.

+You use the `less` command like this:

+	$ `less` /some/directory/filename

+You use the pipe command to pipe the output of the `cat` to the `less` command like this:

+	$ cat /some/directory/filename | less

+The `less` command will print the first screen full of data from that file to your screen.

+To traverse the file press the following.

+_down arrow - scrolls down one line_

+_up arrow - scrolls up one line_

+_d - scrolls down half a page_

+_b - scrolls up half a page_

+_q - exit `less`_

+For more control of the less command check out the man pages by typing:

+	$ man less

 **Note:** `>>` and `>` are called append symbol.
 They are used to append the output to a file and **NOT** on standard output. `>` symbol will delete a file already existed and create a new file hence for security reason it is advised to use `>>` that will write the output without overwriting or deleting the file.